Rocket387/Algorithms/README.md

 Peek - reveals data on the top of the stack StackOverflow - pushing data onto a full stack
 Last In, First Out

+If you need a data structure that provides O(1) access of the first element inserted then use a queue.
+If you need O(1) access of the last element then use a stack.
+A queue is often associated with a breadth first search while a stack is often utilized for depth first search.